NoaKeat/ai-learning-platform/README.md

 This repository contains a full-stack Mini MVP for an AI-driven learning platform.

-The system allows users to choose what they want to learn (by category and sub-category), submit learning prompts, receive AI-generated lessons, and review their personal learning history.
+Users can choose what they want to learn (by category & sub-category), submit prompts, receive AI-generated lessons, and review their personal learning history.

-The project was built to demonstrate software architecture skills, clean API design, frontend-backend integration, and delivery quality, with a strong emphasis on clarity, maintainability, and correctness.
+The project demonstrates clean architecture, production-grade API design, frontend-backend integration, and maintainable error handling with a consistent client experience.

 🎯 Product Capabilities
 User Flow

-Register as a new user (Sign-Up)
+Sign up (register)

-Log in as an existing user (Log-In)
+Log in

-Select learning categories and sub-categories
+Select category & sub-category

 Submit a learning prompt